Student Dress Code

 - takes into account health and safety issues

 - allows students to dress comfortably in all weather conditions

 - supports informal or incidental physical activity such as lunchtime sport, walking or cycling to school

 The human rights and anti-discrimination requirements policy states that student dress codes must comply with human rights and anti-discrimination legislation by:

 - not treating students differently because of personal characteristics

 - upholding human rights requirements.

-In 2007, the Victorian Government conducted an inquiry into Dress Codes in schools, and found gender differences in dress codes and school uniform policies to be an area of risk for schools with respect to discrimination.
+The report found gender differences in dress codes and school uniform policies to be an area of risk for schools with respect to discrimination.
 The final report generated by the inquiry stated that “school councils are… advised to formulate, as far as practicable, dress code requirements that are similar for both sexes.
 In general, where options are to be available, they should be available to both boys and girls” (p.
 48).